Now if you have decided to become a book editor, you’ve made a great choice as there are many advantages and many successful editors.

 4. Join Proofreading Groups and attend Proofreading Seminars

-Even there are many Facebook groups for editors where people share many new ideas and techniques to help an editor.
+There are many Facebook groups for editors where people share many new ideas and techniques to help an editor.

 This will help you gain some experience and you will have exposure to new people and you will learn new techniques.